The Abominable Dr. Phibes (1971)

 The Film

-AIP had gone from a small sub-B-movie company in the late 1950s, to producing a highly respected series of Gothic and Poe-based horror films throughout the 1960s, mostly thanks to maverick director Roger Corman.
-However by the 1970s the traditional genre was dying out, and companies like Hammer in Britain were desperately trying to update and alter their formula, often by adding comedy to their scripts, for better or worse.
-The Abominable Dr. Phibes is a good example of this - the storyline could have worked as a simple slasher-style movie, but the dark comedy is worked so well into the script that it becomes instead a perfectly blended comedy horror film.
+AIP had transformed from a small sub-B-movie company in the late 1950s, to the producers of a highly respected series of Gothic and Poe-based horror films throughout the 1960s, mostly thanks to maverick director Roger Corman.
+However by the 1970s the traditional genre was dying out and companies like Hammer in Britain were desperately trying to update and alter their formula, often by adding comedy to their scripts, for better or worse.
+The Abominable Dr. Phibes is a good example of this - a storyline that could have made for a standard horror film, instead being blended with a thick vein of dark comedy, in this case highly sucessfully.

 In an expensive London house a doctor is killed by bats.
-Recalling a similar case last week involving bees, the police are baffled as to who is targetting these doctors, and why.
-As the audience know, the killer is a mysterious figure (Vincent Price) who has to assemble his own face before heading out.
-Another doctor is killed by a frog's head mask and another has all of his blood removed and the police become really interested.
-They speak to a respected doctor named Vesalius (Joseph Cotten) who worked with all four dead men and he takes a look into his case book, discovering that he worked with all these men together on a single case that of Victoria Phibes who died on the operating table while her husband was killed in a car crash while racing to be with her - but the police start to suspect that he was not, and that he is behind these killings - they begin a vain attempt to protect the other doctors involved in the case...
+Recalling a similar case the previous week involving bees, the police are baffled as to who is targeting these doctors and why.
+We see the killer, a mysterious organ playing figure (Vincent Price) who has to assemble his own face before heading out.
+Another doctor is killed by a frog's head mask and a fourth has all of his blood removed leading the police to become really concerned.
+They speak to a respected doctor named Vesalius (Joseph Cotten) who worked with all four dead men and he takes a look into his case book, discovering that he worked with all these men together on a single case, that of Victoria Phibes who died on the operating table while her husband was killed in a car crash while racing to be with her.
+The police start to suspect that he was not killed and that he is behind the murders so they begin a vain attempt to protect the other doctors involved in the case...

 The script is a particularly strong element of the film, blending the horror aspects with a mix of light and dark comedy, although fortunately avoiding any unnecessary slapstick.
-Instead of making the killer's identity a mystery we know who it is from the start, but we have to wait for the police to find out the name of the killer and why he is doing it - an interesting twist on the giallo films that were just becoming popular in the early 1970s.
+Instead of making the killer's identity a mystery we know who it is from the start, but we have to wait for the police to find out the name of the killer and why he is doing it - an interesting twist on the giallo films that were just becoming popular in the early 1970s which usually relied heavily on the mystery around the killer to keep them moving.

-The film flows well, with even the often tedious police proceedurals working very well and being used to break-up the killing sequences with their own light humour.
-The deaths themselves are masterworks of ingenuity and form the highlight of the film - logic pretty quickly takes a back seat and the film leaves dozens of unanswered questions and contrivances, but the story does manage to stay so comically over-the-top, that these can be disregarded - only the death of Nurse Allen seems to be too much - a big deal is made of how Phibes could never get into the hospital because of the heavy guard, but sure enough he makes it in and out unseen.
-The pacing starts off very quickly but slows down slightly with a few of the death scenes going on rather too long, fortunately it really picks up towards the ending and the film wraps up perfectly.
+The film flows well, with even the police proceedurals, usually a tedious element of horror scripts, working very well and being used to break-up the killing sequences with their own light humour.
+The deaths themselves are masterworks of ingenuity and form the highlight of the film, logic pretty quickly takes a back seat and the film leaves dozens of unanswered questions and contrivances but the story does manage to stay so comically over-the-top that these can be disregarded.
+Only the death of Nurse Allen seems to be too much - a big deal is made of how Phibes could never get into the hospital because of the heavy guard, but sure enough he makes it in and out unseen and we never find out how.
+The pacing starts off very quickly but slows down slightly with a few of the death scenes going on rather too long (particularly the Nurse Allen death again), fortunately the pace really picks up towards the ending and the film wraps up perfectly.

-Well written, well produced and with a standout performance from Vincent Price, The Abomniable Dr. Phibes is a highly enjoyable film that certainly comes recommended to fans of Price but should appeal to all fans of the classic horror films of the 1960s and 70s.
+Well written, well produced and with a standout performance from Vincent Price, The Abomniable Dr. Phibes is a highly enjoyable film that is a must see for fans of Price and should appeal to all fans of the classic horror films of the 1960s and 70s.

 In Brief